Ghalander/CPSC254-Project/README.md

 ## Dependencies you may need to install to run everything
   - nodejs
   - sqlite3
+  I would google how to install sqlite3 on your computer since it's windows.
+  Since you already have node maybe it's just `node install sqlite3`, I'm not sure though.

 ## To start client
 ```
   cd dtf-budget-app